-The most common causes of death secondary to eating disorders are heart failure, organ failure, malnutrition and suicide.
-20% of people suffering from anorexia will prematurely die from complications related to their eating disorder, including suicide and heart problems.
+The most common causes of death secondary to eating disorders are heart failure, organ failure, malnutrition, and suicide.
+Twenty percent of people suffering from anorexia will prematurely die from complications related to their eating disorder, including suicide and heart problems.
 The statistics go on and on.
-86% of those suffering with eating disorders report the onset of an eating disorder by age 20, and 43% report onset between the ages of 16 and 20.
+Eighty-six percent of those suffering from eating disorders report the onset of an eating disorder by age 20, and 43% report onset between the ages of 16 and 20.
 Anorexia is the third most common chronic illness among adolescents.
 And 95% of those who have eating disorders are between the ages of 12 and 25.

 In their efforts to obtain an early discharge, the insurance companies focus on the physical effects of the disease rather than on the disease as a mental illness.
 Thus, for example, insurance companies push for the early discharge of a patient from an eating disorders inpatient hospital or residential care facility when the patient achieves 80% of her ideal body weight.
 Discharge at this point is often not only premature; it may be extremely dangerous because the patient may be suicidal, not just because depression and suicide potentials go along with the disease, but also because she hates herself at the weight she has achieved.
 In pursuing their goal of discharge, health insurances companies, employing the “utilization review technique,” are not dealing with the disease in a scientific manner.

 At this time legislation is pending before the Missouri General Assembly calculated to make health insurance companies do what Missouri law already mandates.
 House Bill 1493 and Senate Bill 769 are the pending bills and are sponsored by Representative Rick Stream and Senator David Pearce.
 Section 376.1550 of the Missouri Revised Statutes requires insurance companies to cover treatment for mental illness as they are defined by the DSM-V.